Monster Children

 He’s worked for Monster Children pretty much from the beginning and to steal Naz’s words from the 20 year issue, he has defined the photographic style of Monster Children.
 He is a huge part of this publication and a huge part of why it looks the way it does and I think everyone is grateful for that.

-In August, Coopers sent him and Cam Avery of Pond and Tame Impala, on the road trip of a lifetime, driving across Australia along the Nullarbor plain, from Ceduna in South Australia to Kalgoorlie in Western Australia, playing golf the entire way.
+In August, Coopers sent him and Cam Avery of Pond and Tame Impala, on the road trip of a lifetime, driving across Australia along the Nullarbor Plain, from Ceduna in South Australia to Kalgoorlie in Western Australia, playing golf the entire way.
 The region is home to the world’s longest golf course, The Nullarbor Links, which stretches 1,365 kilometres and sits alongside the Eyre Highway with a hole at each truck stop along the way.

-Andrew bought along with him a few of his favourite film cameras and shot the trip, highlighting the vast nothingness that is the Australian outback.
+Andrew brought along with him a few of his favourite film cameras and shot the trip, highlighting the vast nothingness that is the Australian outback.
 He has compiled his favourite photos together into a book, aptly titled, Road Between Greens which is set to be released in the coming weeks.
 To commemorate the release of the project, I had a chat with him about Road Between Greens and the greens of the Nullarbor, or lack thereof.

 ‘The Beers & Bogeys Nullarbor Tour’ is brought to you by Coopers.
 You can read Cam’s amazing piece about the trip we published last week here and watch the episodes of the three-part video series on all Coopers social channels.